 Figure 4-37 shows the same screen when the operator is able to control motions of the boom sections.
 In this case, there is a left and/or right pointing arrow (1) (instead of the dots shown in Figure 4-36).
 As is consistent with the schematic's orientation, the left arrow indicates retracting the boom, the right arrow indicates extending the boom.
-The control device (typically the telescope controller in the standard controller option) would be moved to the left to retract the boom (while keeping in mind that only one boom section - the boom section the telescoping cylinder is locked to - would be moving).
+The control device (typically the telescope controller in the standard controller option) would be moved to the left to retract the boom, and it would be moved to the right to extend the boom (while keeping in mind that only one boom section - the boom section the telescoping cylinder is locked to - would be moving).